chiemeliecoder/Computersystems-monorepo/PracticumI/readme.md

 The code includes a mymalloc.h header file and initializes a mutex variable for thread synchronization.
 The init function initializes the freeList struct and opens the swap file.
 The frag function is used to split a block of memory into two smaller blocks if the memory is too large for the requested size.
 The allocate_page function allocates a physical memory page and maps it to a virtual page.

+Overall, the code establishes memory management, including allocation and swapping pages in and out of physical memory